ushahidi/docs.ushahidi.com/install/index.md

 weight: 1
 ---

-Ushahidi Platform can be installed on several operating systems.
+Ushahidi can be installed on several operating systems.
 We have different instructions depending on what type of user you are:

 ### Just trying it out?